nesi/puppet-gpg/README.markdown

-# blank
+# gpg

-This is a blank puppet module.
+This is a Puppet module for handing GPG keys.

-*NOTE:* Check README1st.markdown for usage of the blank puppet module template.

 # Licensing